-Backup withholding of United States federal income tax at a rate of 31% may apply to a payment made in respect of a Note, as well as a payment of proceeds from the sale of a Note, to a holder (other than a corporation or other exempt recipient), unless the holder provides certain information.
-If a holder (other than a corporation or other exempt person) sells a Note before the stated maturity to (or through) certain brokers, the broker may be required to withhold United States federal income tax at a rate of 31% of the entire sale price unless such holder provides certain information and, in the case of a United States Alien holder, the United States Alien holder certifies that it is not a United States holder (and certain other conditions are met).
+Backup withholding of United States federal income tax at the statutory rate may apply to a payment made in respect of a Note, as well as a payment of proceeds from the sale of a Note, to a holder (other than a corporation or other exempt recipient), unless the holder provides certain information.
+If a holder (other than a corporation or other exempt person) sells a Note before the stated maturity to (or through) certain brokers, the broker may be required to withhold United States federal income tax at the statutory rate on the entire sale price unless such holder provides certain information and, in the case of a United States Alien holder, the United States Alien holder certifies that it is not a United States holder (and certain other conditions are met).